YourJCU Subject and Teaching Survey

 - The learning outcomes in this subject were made clear to me.

-- The delivery methods (lectures, tutorials, practicals, fieldwork, online activities) used in this subject helped me understand the subject material.
+- The face-to-face/on-campus delivery methods (lectures, tutorials, practicals, fieldwork) used in this subject helped me understand the subject material

 - This subject was well organised.